devicons/devicon/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 ## This PR adds...

-*List your features here and their reasons for creation*
+*List your features here and their reasons for creation.*

 ## Notes